I love to write articles about how to grow and care for various kinds of wonderful plants.

 If you're not sure what rust on hollyhocks looks like, it's identifiable by small yellow spots or dots on the tops of the leaves, as you can see in the photo above.
 If you see them, you know it's time to take the appropriate action.

-Also see the video hollyhocks and rust below.
+Also, see the video on hollyhocks and rust below.

 Hollyhocks give off a lot of seed and usually will reestablish themselves through the years with a number of volunteers.